Manual on Uniform Traffic Control Devices: History

+Early 20th century

 At the start of the 20th century—the early days of the rural highway—each road was promoted and maintained by automobile clubs of private individuals, who generated revenue through club membership and increased business along cross-country routes.
 However, each highway had its own set of signage, usually designed to promote the highway rather than to assist in the direction and safety of travelers.
-In fact, conflicts between these automobile clubs frequently led to multiple sets of signs—sometimes as many as eleven—being erected on the same highway.
+Conflicts between these clubs frequently led to multiple sets of signs—sometimes as many as eleven—being erected on the same highway.

-Government action to begin resolving the wide variety of signage that had cropped up did not occur until the late 1910s and early 1920s when groups from Indiana, Minnesota, and Wisconsin began surveying existing road signs in order to develop road signage standards.
+Government involvement did not occur until the late 1910s and early 1920s when groups from Indiana, Minnesota, and Wisconsin began surveying road to develop signage standards.
 They reported their findings to the Mississippi Valley Association of Highway Departments, which adopted their suggestions in 1922 for the shapes to be used for road signs.
 These suggestions included the familiar circular railroad crossing sign and octagonal stop sign.

+In January 1925, Thomas Harris MacDonald, chief of the federal Bureau of Public Roads, published an article in which he argued that developing highway transportation in the United States to the "highest degree" would require five major innovations.
+Among them were "uniform markings and signs" and a "uniform color code".
+MacDonald argued that "drastic enforcement of uniform rules" as to "all those matters of law, regulation and safety devices which involve the human attributes in the operation of the vehicle" would improve safety on American highways, because in emergency situations, a driver and his vehicle must react as one on the basis of "reflex" and there is no time to think.